Elaine Devry

-Elaine Devry (born Thelma Elaine Mahnken) is an American actress.
+Elaine Devry (born Thelma Elaine Mahnken; January 10, 1930 – September 20, 2023) was an American actress.

 Early life

-Devry was born Thelma Elaine Mahnken to Fred P. and Hortense Mahnken in Compton, California, where she was raised.
-Her brother, Jeff, was three years her senior.
+Thelma Elaine Mahnken was born on January 10, 1930, to Fred P. and Hortense Mahnken, in Compton, California, where she was raised.
+She has a brother Jack three years older.
 She began to model at age fifteen.
 She graduated from Compton High School and later attended Compton Junior College, where she was homecoming queen.

 After marrying her high school boyfriend, Dan Ducich, in 1948, the couple lived in Butte, Montana, until their 1952 divorce, upon which Devry returned to California, working as a carhop at the Dolores Drive-In on Wilshire Boulevard.

 Career

-She was billed as Elaine Davis in her early acting roles, including her first film, The Atomic Kid, in which she and Rooney co-starred.
+Originally billed as Elaine Davis, her early acting roles included her first film, The Atomic Kid, in which she and Mickey Rooney co-starred.
 She appeared in films such as China Doll (1958) and A Guide for the Married Man (1967).
-Devry made three guest appearances on Perry Mason, including the title role of defendant Janice Wainwright in the 1962 episode "The Case of the Shapely Shadow."
+Devry made three guest appearances on Perry Mason, including the title role of defendant Janice Wainwright in the 1962 episode "The Case of the Shapely Shadow".
 That same year, she appeared with actor John Clarke in a commercial for Kool cigarettes.

-She also appeared in many television series, including Death Valley Days in the episode "Yankee Confederate" with Tod Andrews, Bonanza in the episode "The Search", 77 Sunset Strip, Burke's Law, Family Affair, I Dream of Jeannie, Marcus Welby, M.D., Dragnet, and Tales of Wells Fargo.
+Devry also appeared in many television series, including Death Valley Days in the episode "Yankee Confederate" with Tod Andrews; Bonanza in the episode "The Search" (season 6, episode 21, 1965); 77 Sunset Strip; Burke's Law; Family Affair; I Dream of Jeannie; Marcus Welby, M.D.; Dragnet; and Tales of Wells Fargo.
 She appeared on My Three Sons on season 10, episode 1 as Millicent Sawyer, a single woman who was set up on a date with Steven Douglas by his daughter-in-law Katie, but instead he meets Barbara and falls in love.